 on elbows and knees. (molluscoid pseudotumors are small, spongy tumors consisting of fat surrounded by a fibrous capsule found over scars and pressure points).

-• Skin that sags and wrinkles is characteristic of the Dermatosparaxis type of EDS.
+• Skin that sags and wrinkles are characteristic of the Dermatosparaxis type of EDS.
 Extra (redundant) folds of skin may

 be present as affected children get older.